rwpogge/modsIDL/README.md

 Dr. Kevin Croxall, the lead on the modsIDL project, was a postdoctoral research fellow at The Ohio State University Department of Astronomy from 2012 until 2016, supported by funds provided by NSF Grant AST-1108693 and by the David G. Price Postdoctoral Fellowship in Astronomical Instrumentation.
 Kevin left OSU and Astronomy in May 2016 and is making a career in data science.

 Support for modsIDL will continue on an informal basis as we can find resources.
-In the meantime, MODS instrument PI Prof. Richard Pogge (pogge.1@osu.edu) will address any bugs or questions to Rick Pogge (pogge.1@osu.edu).
+In the meantime, MODS instrument PI Prof. Richard Pogge (pogge.1@osu.edu) will address any bugs or questions.

 ## Revision History